 Keynote for Virtual Education Symposium for the American College of Education

 I was thrilled to give remarks at the first Virtual Education Symposium put on by my M.Ed alma mater, the American College of Education on October 3, 2015.

 Close to home, on August 31, 2015, I got to speak to the staff of schools in Plainwell, MI, at their district opening event.
 This was one of the first times I gave the popular “Never Finished” keynote.

 Keynote for Literacy and Language Conference in Vancouver, WA

 On August 17, 2015, I had a blast giving my first character-related keynote, titled “Long-term Flourishing and the Science of Success.”
-It was a privilege reminding my audience of hard-working educators why it was that they got into this work in the first place and how the strong science behind character strengths gives us permission and encouragement to experiment in our own classroom with dual-purpose approaches to instruction.
+It was a privilege reminding my audience of hard-working educators why they got into this work in the first place and how the strong science behind character strengths gives us permission and encouragement to experiment in our own classroom with dual-purpose approaches to instruction.

 Keynote for Eastern Illinois University in Charleston, IL

 On June 10, 2015, I spoke to educators attending a conference at EIU.
 Our topic was the Non-Freaked Out Approach to Literacy Instruction Across the Content Areas.
 Like all of these opportunities, it was fun!